shaojiankui/JKCategories/README.md

 ## License

-iOS-Categories is available under the MIT license.
+JKCategories is available under the MIT license.